-- (a) the relevant entity is managed as an integrated part of the relevant central counterparty group: - (b) the relevant entity is consolidated in accordance with the relevant requirements specified in these Regulations; - (c) capital resources are freely transferable between the relevant entity and the relevant parent central counterparty or controlling company.
+(a)the relevant entity is managed as an integrated part of the relevant central counterparty group;

+(b)the relevant entity is consolidated in accordance with the relevant requirements specified in these regulations;

+(c)capital resources are freely transferable between the relevant entity and the relevant parent central counterparty or controlling company.
-Risk weight Transactions with the following counterparties, including assets 20% Transactions with the following counterparties RSA public-sector bodies, excluding exposures to the central government, SA Reserve Bank and the Corporation for Public Deposits when the said exposure is repayable and funded in Rand Banks in the RSA, provided that the claim on the bank has an original maturity of three months or less and is denominated and funded in Rand, excluding any claim on a RSA bank that is renewed or rolled resulting in an effective maturity of more than three months

-Assets Cash items in process of collection 100% Transactions with the following counterparties or assets All other counterparties or assets not covered elsewhere in these Regulations
+Risk weight Transactions with the following counterparties, including assets 20% Transactions with the following counterparties RSA public-sector bodies, excluding exposures to the central government, SA Reserve Bank and the Corporation for Public Deposits when the said exposure is repayable and funded in Rand Banks in the RSA, provided that the claim on the bank has an original maturity of three months or less and is denominated and funded in Rand, excluding any claim on a RSA bank that is renewed or rolled resulting in an effective maturity of more than three months Assets Cash items in process of collection 100% Transactions with the following counterparties or assets All other counterparties or assets not covered elsewhere in this regulations

-Table 29 (C): Standard haircut1
+Table 29 (C): Standard haircut

-ssue rating in respect of debt securities Residual maturit Sovereigns 2 Other issuers
+Issue rating in respect of debt securities Residual maturity Sovereig ns2 Other issuers

 ≤ 1 year 0.5 1

 AAA to AA-/ > 1 year; ≤ 5 years 2 4

 5 years 4 8

 A+ to BBB-/ ≤ 1 year 1 2

 1 year; ≤ 5 years 3 6

 5 years 6 12

 BB+ to BB- All 15

-Securities issued by the ≤ 1 year 1
+Securities ≤ 1 year 1

-Central Government of > 1 year; ≤ 5 years 3 3
+issued by the Central > 1 year; ≤ 5 years 3

-the RSA or the South African Reserve Bank > 5 years 6 6
+Government of the RSA or the Reserve > 5 years 6

-Cash in the same currency 3 0
+Bank Cash in the same cur rency 0

 - 1. Based on daily mark-to-market adjustments, daily re-margining and a ten business day holding period, expressed as a percentage. - 2.
-Including institutions that qualify for a risk weight of zero %.
+Including institutions that qualify for a risk weight of zero per cent.